Yu979/BMEG3105-Fall-2023/index.md

 ### <a id="assignments">Assignments</a>
 <ul>

-<li>Programming Assignment 0: Get yourself familiar with <a href="https://colab.research.google.com/notebooks/intro.ipynb">Colab</a>, set up the environment and run a sample code.
+<li>Programming Assignment 0: Get yourself familiar with <a href="https://colab.research.google.com/notebooks/intro.ipynb">Colab</a>, set up the environment and run a sample code.</li>

 <li>Assignment 1: Basic concept of data analytics-1</li>